 The bain marie is also popular for making sauces and emulsions that require a gentle heat.
 Sauces like hollandaise, béarnaise, and sabayon are often prepared using this method.
 The bain marie helps to prevent the sauces from separating or curdling, resulting in a smooth and velvety texture.

-See also How long to cook linguica
+See also How to cook a flat iron steak in a pan

 Melting Chocolate and Butter